BirkhoffLee/shepherd-discord-bot/README.md

 # shepherd-discord-bot
-A Discord bot for Rainbow Six Siege Professional Team Shepherd's Discord server
+A Discord bot for Rainbow Six Siege Professional Team Shepherd's Discord server.
+It's no longer being maintained.

 # Features
 * A simple but powerful ticket system